wermos/advent-of-code/README.md

 cmake -S. -Bmodules
 ```

-with the `2023/` as your current working direcotry, and then run
+with the `2023/` as your current working directory, and then run

 ```bash
 cmake --build modules